 Christmas Day 2012 wasn’t the first major holiday I spent apart from my family.
 Heck, it wasn’t even the first Christmas I couldn’t be with them.
 The first and only other time I was away from home on Christmas was right after I graduated from high school, due to… well, I don’t like to talk about those circumstances that much, but let’s just say I was predisposed a thousand miles away from Wisconsin in a place that has a pretty strict hierarchy.
 (Let’s just say I wasn’t there because I did anything illegal and leave it at that.
 No, I really do have a clean criminal record.)
 Despite those two Christmases, my family always make it a point to spend Thanksgiving and Christmas together if at all possible.

 Oh, speaking of mouthing words, there’s the lip syncing.
 Oh, the lip syncing.
-Sure, drag performers lip sync all the time, but then there’s the Macy’s Day Parade type of lip syncing from singers who performed the song in the first place.
+Sure, drag performers lip sync all the time, but then there’s the Macy’s Thanksgiving Day Parade type of lip syncing from singers who recorded their song in the first place.
 It’s like, “Oh!
 So that’s how they can sing it the same exact way I hear it on my iPod.”
-This was made clear by no less an expert than the late actor Robert Urich, who was part of the 1990 Macy’s Parade and who I vividly recall admitting with jest to Entertainment Tonight the day before that the parade “will have more lip syncing than at a Milli Vanilli concert.”
+This was made clear by no less an expert than the late actor Robert Urich, who was part of the 1990 parade and who I vividly recall admitting with jest to Entertainment Tonight the day before that the parade “will have more lip syncing than at a Milli Vanilli concert.”
 Yeah, Spenser sure knew how to make even the obvious philosophical; I’m not being sarcastic there.

 telegenic perfect is understandable.
 That’s not to say every act at the Macy’s Parade lip syncs; I recall seeing at least a few performers sing live when I dared to watch the event, and they deserve applause for being a “triple threat” — that is, dancing live, singing live, and doing both perfectly at the same time while not holding up the flow of a miles-long parade too much.